quixio/quix-streams/docs/using.md

 In this example the stream data is inbound in Pandas `DataFrame` [format](https://pandas.pydata.org/docs/reference/frame.html){target=_blank}.

 Note that all information required to calculate `gForceTotal` is contained in the inbound data frame (the X, Y, and Z components of g-force).
-This is an example of "one message at a time" processing: no state needs to be preserved between messages.
+This is an example of stateless, or "one message at a time", processing: no state needs to be preserved between messages.

 Further, if multiple replicas were used here, it would require no changes to your code, as each replica, running its own instance of the callback for the target stream, would simply calculate a value for `gForceTotal` based on the data in the data frame it received.